-We trained a 3 layer ReLU multi-layered perceptron with a input width of two, a hidden width of 64 and output width of 1 with the Adam Optimizer with a learning rate of 1e-3.
-The train and test dataset consisted of 10,000 input pairs $(X,Y)$ generated by independently sampling $X$ and $Y$ from a uniform distribution $\mathcal{U}(-3.5, 3.5)$.
+We trained a 3 layer ReLU multi-layered perception with an input width of two, a hidden width of 64 and output width of 1 with the Adam Optimizer and a learning rate of 1e-3.
+The train and test data set consisted of 10,000 input pairs $(X,Y)$ generated by independently sampling $X$ and $Y$ from a uniform distribution~$\mathcal{U}(-3.5, 3.5)$.
 For each of the seven functions (Sphere, Rosenbrock, Rastrigin, Beale, Booth, Three Hump Camel and the Himmelblaus), every input pair was evaluated using that specific function, yielding a target output $T$ for each function such that $F(X,Y)=T$.
-This procedure resulted in seven distinct datasets with identical input distributions but unique output transformations determined by their respective functions allowing for a clear assessment and comparison of the model’s capacity to learn each target function under controlled input conditions.
+This procedure resulted in seven distinct data sets with identical input distributions but unique output transformations determined by their respective functions allowing for a clear assessment and comparison of the model’s capacity to learn each target function under controlled input conditions.

-For Figure \ref{fig:single-objective-optimization} the model was trained 10 times with the same initialisation with ten different datasets for the respective function for $10^6$ epochs, where the mean sam sharpness based on the training data and train and test loss where recorded for initialisation and epochs $10^0, 10^1, 10^2, 10^3, 10^4, 10^5, 10^6$.
+For Figure \ref{fig:single-objective-optimization} the model was trained 10 times with the same initialisation with ten different data sets for the respective function for $10^6$ epochs, where the mean sam sharpness based on the training data and train and test loss where recorded for initialisation and epochs $10^0, 10^1, 10^2, 10^3, 10^4, 10^5, 10^6$.

-For Figures \ref{fig:target_loss_300}-\ref{fig:target_loss_1}, the model was trained 10 times with the same initialisation with ten different datasets for the respective function until the mode the model reached the specified training target loss of $300, 150, 100, 10,$ and $1$.
+For Figures \ref{fig:target_loss_300}-\ref{fig:target_loss_1}, the model was trained 10 times with the same initialisation with ten different data sets for the respective function until the mode the model reached the specified training target loss of $300, 150, 100, 10,$ and $1$.
 For the Beale function, the model was unable to achieve a train loss of than 150 and lower within $10^6$ epochs, and for the Rosenbrock function the model was unable to achieve a train loss of 100 and lower within $10^6$ epochs.